flextype/docs.flextype.org/site/entries/en/api/management/entry.md

     link: "[site_url]/en/api/"
 ---

-The Content Management API (CMA), is a read-write API for managing content.
+The Content Management API (CMA), is a read-write API for managing content and it is organized around Representational State Transfer (REST).

 You could use the CMA for several use cases, such as:

 * Automatic imports from WordPress, Joomla, Drupal, and more.